|

 A.

-volunteer helpers against claims made against them following their
+and volunteer helpers against claims made against them following

-negligence.
-It covers your members’ liabilities to these novices
+their negligence.
+It covers your members’ liabilities to these

-and any claims made against your club members following negligence
+novices and any claims made against your club members following

-by the novices.
-Since these novices are not club members they are
+negligence by the novices.
+Since these novices are not club

-not themselves entitled to indemnity under the club insurance.
+members they are not themselves entitled to indemnity under the

-Clubs should only allow non members to attend their training
+club insurance.
+Clubs should only allow non members to attend

-sessions for a limited period, at the end of which the novices
+their training sessions for a limited period, at the end of

-should either join the club or not as appropriate.
+which the novices should either join the club or not as

 A.